Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 ## **<ins>Introduction</ins>**
 This is my milestone 2 project for the Fullstack Web Developer course with the [Codeinistitute](https://codeinstitute.net/).
 The project is not complete due to time constraints and the need to deploy the final version earlier than expected.
-I was working towards a date of the 14th of March on the Schedule Generator but the due date is the 05th of February.
+I was working towards a date of the 14th of March as per the Schedule Generator but the due date is the 05th of February.
 None the less the site is functional and has 90+% of the functions and layout envisaged at concept stage.
-As with my prior project I have tried to use a Agile methodology on the project and as such this is considered a deployment of the Minimum Viable Product (MVP), the site has the required functionality but has other features that would be included in subsequent deployments.
+As with my prior project I have tried to use a Agile methodology on the project and as such this is considered a deployment of the Minimum Viable Product (MVP), the site has the required functionality but is missing some other features that would be included in subsequent deployments.
 I will outline in the [Future Enhancements](#Future_Enhancements) sections details of the additional features that will be considered for future iterations.

 ## **<ins>Project_Motivation</ins>**
 The main driver behind the development of this site was to create a holiday planner, that would become a trusted site for reviews and information on sites around Ireland for staycations.
-The site is limited Ireland, but the scope could be expanded when Covid-19 travel restrictions are eased and travel abroad to complete review is again possible.
-The reviews are individual and only added by the site owners so all review can be  stood over by the site owner, with no anonymous  review and information included.
+The site is limited Ireland, but the scope could be expanded when Covid-19 travel restrictions are eased and travel abroad to complete reviews is again possible.
+The reviews are individual and only added by the site owners so all reviews can be stood over by the site owner, with no anonymous review information included.

-As part of the design and deployment, I wanted to include two important features, the first being the ability to quickly add new locations without the needing to recode any of the page and the second was to make the interactive map section user friendly and intuitive to use.
+As part of the design and deployment, I wanted to include two important features, the first being the ability to quickly add new locations without the need to recode any of the page and the second was to make the interactive map section user friendly and intuitive to use.
-The ability to add new locations quickly was achieved by placing all the location data in one file, creating a new entry for a location the site picks up the new location on the next load of the page.
+The ability to add new locations quickly was achieved by placing all the location data in one file, to add a new location the location.js file can be updated with thedata for the new location, the site picks up the new location on the next load of the page.
 As all the information is dynamically pick up from this file no further updates are needed.
-To make site easy to use, the user required inputs are presented sequentially to make it easy to follow and let the user know what information the need to provide.
+To make the site easy to use, the user required inputs are presented sequentially to make it easy to follow and let the user know what information they need to provide.
 The menus are populated from the locations file so only contain options when there is supporting data in the locations file.

 <img src="/assets/readmeAssets/menuView.jpg">

 ## **<ins>UX</ins>**
-Once the concept or the site was developed, as part of the UX design phase it I decided to make the site a one page site with distinctive containers for each section.
-The site would have 5 major components,
+Once the concept of the site was developed, as part of the UX design phase I decided to make the site a one page site with distinctive containers for each section.
+The site would have 6 major components,

    - Header
    - Introduction